It may be time that you took a step back and had a look at what you are

 make some changes.

-Quite often I hear people say that they eat well and exercise
+Quite often I hear people say that they eat well and do full body exercise

 regularly but they just can’t lose the fat.
 Straight away this tells me

 that changes need to be made!